-International Freight Forwarding vs Freight Brokers
+International Freight Forwarding From Texas: Forwarders vs Brokers

 What Is a Freight Broker?

-- Primarily operate within the U.S.
+- Primarily operate within the US

 - Focus mainly on truck freight